CapriRecSys/CAPRI/README.md

 Do you want to start working with **CAPRI**?
 It is pretty easy!
 Just clone the repository and follow the instructions below:

+> ⏳ The framework works on **Python 3.9.x** for now, and will be upgraded to newer versions in the recent future.
 > ⏳ We are working on making the repository available on **pip** package manager.
 Hence, in the next versions, you will not need to clone the framework anymore.

 ### ☑️ Prerequisites